COVID-19 vaccination begins for Monroe County EMS workers

 At the county vaccination site, Barbara Hinman was among the first EMS workers to get vaccinated.
 She says the reason to get it is also personal for her, and extends beyond her work protection.

-“It’s scary to go home at the end of the night, thank God nothing has happened to my family, I have an 11 year-old step daughter, a husband,” she said.
+“It’s scary to go home at the end of the night,” Hinman said.
+“Thank God nothing has happened to my family.
+I have an 11 year-old step daughter, a husband.”

-Mustafa says he had to submit a schedule to the county for approval of which staff workers to get the vaccine when.